dropbox/merou/CONTRIBUTING.rst

 probably rename the project again.
 You should therefore have a high tolerance for change if you use it today.

-Python 3 is required.
-Grouper is primarily tested under Python 3.7 but should work with older versions.
+Python 3.7 or later is required.

 Merou used to be called Grouper and is still called Grouper internally at Dropbox.
 We renamed the public project to avoid `a namespace conflict